atola-technology/iscsi-targets/README.md

 # Why iSCSI targets
 iSCSI is a network protocol that allows to access a physical or logical devices.
 To expose a physical or logical drive via iSCSI on a network, you need to set up an iSCSI target correctly.

 Typical DFIR use cases have to do with image acquisition of:
-- drives soldered into a motherboard or the ones that can't be seized
+- Drives soldered into a motherboard or the ones that can't be seized.
-- running servers that can't be shut down
+- Running servers that can't be shut down.

-Another enterprise use case is to replicate an image to multiple computers over a network.
+Another enterprise use case is a replication of an image to multiple computers over a network.

 # Requisites
 Linux only.
 Python 3.6+ must be installed.